Chris-Goyette/Python_DA_Class/README.md

 In conclusion, while the notebook may not tell a traditional data story with a beginning, middle, and end, it captures the essence of a learner's path in data science.

 ## Reproducibility
 This project is fully reproducible; you should be able run the Jupyter Notebook from start to finish without errors.
+The repo also has the csv files for analysis.

 ## How to Use
 1. Clone the repository or download the files.